F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

 Summary
 -------

-Steps required to set up a BIG-IP device and |kctlr| for use in an `OpenShift`_ cluster:
+Complete the following tasks to set up a BIG-IP device and |kctlr| for use in an `OpenShift`_ cluster:

 #. :ref:`Create a host subnet <k8s-openshift-hostsubnet>` in your OpenShift cluster.
 #. :ref:`Create a VXLAN tunnel <k8s-openshift-vxlan-setup>` on the BIG-IP device.